3point14guy/notes/1_command_line/intro_to_programming_and_command_line.md

 This is advice that will help students be successful in the program and as a professional developer.

 * This class is going to be tough.
     - You’ve already invested a lot of money and now you’ll need to invest a great deal of time and mental effort.
 We are going to go over a tremendous amount of material at a very brisk pace.
 In 8 weeks, we are going to go over what others cover in 2 or 4 year programs.
 Of course, we’ll not be covering things in the same depth.
 We will show you the “how” of things much more than the “why.”
-When you learned to drive, you probably didn’t spend a lot of time learning about Newtons 1st law about an object in motion stays in motion or how an internal combustion engine takes a small amount of fuel, mixes it with air in a chamber and applies a spark to ignite it.
-The resulting explosion pushes a cylinder that in turn rotates a shaft and eventually causes the car to move.
+When you learned to drive, you probably didn’t spend a lot of time learning about Newtons 1st law about an object in motion stays in motion or how an internal combustion engine takes a small amount of fuel, mixes it with air in a chamber and applies a spark to ignite it, where by the resulting explosion pushes a cylinder that in turn rotates a shaft and eventually causes the car to move.

     - Like hiking a mountain with a 40lb pack and not using the switchbacks.
 We’ll be taking a shortcut up the side of the mountain.
 Once at the top, you’ll find you are actually only at the tip of the ice berg…there’ll be a lot more that you need to know.
 * Get in the right mindset